 How to Make Everything Bagel Chicken

-- Line a large sheet pan.
+Prepare potatoes.
+Line a large sheet pan with aluminum foil or parchment paper.
 Slice the potatoes then spread them evenly on the prepared baking sheet in a single layer.
 Drizzle them with olive oil and sprinkle with fresh garlic and salt.
 Toss gently to coat then roast for 15-18 minutes, until the potatoes start to get slightly brown and crispy.

-- Remove the potatoes from the oven and add the broccoli to the sheet pan.
-Toss the potatoes and broccoli well, then push the veggies to 2/3 of the pan, leaving one side open for the chicken.
+Add broccoli.
+Remove the potatoes from the oven and add the broccoli to the sheet pan.
+Toss the potatoes and broccoli well, then push the veggies to ⅔ of the pan, leaving one side open for the chicken.

-- Pat the chicken tenders dry with paper towels then place the chicken tenders in a row on the sheet pan (it's okay if they're touching).
-Brush them with olive oil on both sides then sprinkle them generously with the everything bagel seasoning.
+Prepare chicken.
+Pat the chicken tenders dry with paper towels then place the chicken tenders in a row on the sheet pan (it's okay if they're touching).
+Brush each piece of chicken with olive oil on both sides then sprinkle them generously with the everything bagel seasoning.

-- Bake for another 15-18 minutes, until the potatoes are crispy and the chicken is cooked through (the internal temperature of the chicken should read 165°F on in instant read thermometer).
-Garnish with fresh chopped parsley or green onions..
+Bake chicken.
+Bake for another 15-18 minutes, until the potatoes are crispy and the chicken is cooked through (the internal temperature of the chicken should read 165°F on in instant read thermometer).
+Garnish with fresh chopped parsley or green onions.

 Substitutions and variations

-Chicken tenders: you can use boneless skinless chicken breasts or boneless chicken thighs instead of chicken strips.
-Just be sure they're about 4 ounces each (you may need to cut them in half lengthwise if they're really large).
+Chicken tenders: You can use a different cut of chicken to make the oven baked chicken tenders.
+Use boneless skinless chicken breasts or boneless chicken thighs instead of chicken strips.
+Just be sure they're about 4 ounces each (you may need to cut them in half lengthwise if the size of the chicken is really large).
 Reduce the potato cooking time to 8-10 minutes and cook everything, with the chicken, for 20-25 minutes.

-Broccoli: instead of broccoli you can use your favorite green veggies like brussels sprouts or asparagus.
+Broccoli: Instead of broccoli you can use your favorite green veggies like brussels sprouts, sliced red peppers, or asparagus.

-Potatoes: opt for a low carb veggie like cauliflower or omit the veggies all together and make this recipe with another favorite low carb side..
+Potatoes: Opt for a low carb veggie like cauliflower.
 You can also use a sweet potato (cut into 1-2 inch pieces).